Female genital mutilation: Prevalence

 FGM is mostly found in what Gerry Mackie called an "intriguingly contiguous" zone in Africa—east to west from Somalia to Senegal, and north to south from Egypt to Tanzania.
 Nationally representative figures are available for 27 countries in Africa, as well as Indonesia, Iraqi Kurdistan, and Yemen.
 Over 200 million women and girls are thought to be living with FGM in those 30 countries.

 The highest concentrations among the 15–49 age group are in Somalia (98 percent), Guinea (97 percent), Djibouti (93 percent), Egypt (91 percent), and Sierra Leone (90 percent).
 As of 2013, 27.2 million women had undergone FGM in Egypt, 23.8 million in Ethiopia, and 19.9 million in Nigeria.
 There is a high concentration in Indonesia, where according to UNICEF Type I (clitoridectomy) and Type IV (symbolic nicking) are practised; the Indonesian Ministry of Health and Indonesian Ulema Council both say the clitoris should not be cut.
 The prevalence rate for the 0–11 group in Indonesia is 49 percent (13.4 million).
-Smaller studies or anecdotal reports suggest that various types of FGM are also practised in various circumstances in Colombia, Jordan, Oman, Palestine, Saudi Arabia, Malaysia, the United Arab Emirates, India, and among Kurdish communities in Iran but there are no representative data on the prevalence in these countries.
+Smaller studies or anecdotal reports suggest that various types of FGM are also practised in various circumstances in Colombia, Jordan, Oman, Palestine, Saudi Arabia, Malaysia, the United Arab Emirates, India's Bohra Muslim community, and among Kurdish communities in Iran but there are no representative data on the prevalence in these countries.
 As of 2023, UNICEF reported that "The highest levels of support for FGM can be found in Mali, Sierra Leone, Guinea, the Gambia, Somalia, and Egypt, where more than half of the female population thinks the practice should continue".

 Prevalence figures for the 15–19 age group and younger show a downward trend.
 (Note: UNICEF 2013: "The percentage of girls and women of reproductive age (15 to 49) who have experienced any form of FGM/C is the first indicator used to show how widespread the practice is in a particular country ...
 A second indicator of national prevalence measures the extent of cutting among daughters aged 0 to 14, as reported by their mothers.
 Prevalence data for girls reflect their current – not final – FGM/C status, since many of them may not have reached the customary age for cutting at the time of the survey.
 They are reported as being uncut but are still at risk of undergoing the procedure.
 Statistics for girls under age 15 therefore need to be interpreted with a high degree of caution ..."